 LINC – Lincoln University Herbarium

 PERTH – Western Australian Herbarium

 The Index Herbariorum code of the herbarium at which the specimen is held.

 The catalogue number is an identifier for the physical specimen.
-In AVH, catalogue numbers consist of the Herbarium code, followed by a space and then the catalogue number used at the institution.
-The search for catalogue number uses an exact match, so the catalogue number entered needs to be exactly the same as it is in AVH.
+In the AVH, catalogue numbers consist of the Herbarium code, followed by a space and then the catalogue number used at the institution.
+The search for catalogue number uses an exact match, so the catalogue number entered needs to be exactly the same as it is in the AVH.
 Catalogue number formats applied at the different herbaria are listed in Table 1.

 Table 1.
 Catalogue number formats used by the herbaria that contribute data to Australia’s Virtual Herbarium

 |State Herbarium of South Australia||AD 00000000||a number of up to nine digits, sometimes followed by a single letter|